 (3) the carriageway and footways of the Twickenham Road.

-ODPG Framework Proposal (June 2012)
+ODPG Framework Proposal

 In June 2012 the Group published the report: The Old Deer Park, Richmond – Re-connecting the Town to its local park – Realising an under-recognised parkland asset – A framework for conservation and enhancement.